Corruption in the Gambia: History

-After The Gambia gained its independence in 1965, it has produced three presidents and two of these has been cited for their contributions to a legacy of corruption deeply entrenched in state institutions.
+Since The Gambia gained its independence in 1965 it has produced three presidents; two of these have been cited for their contributions to a legacy of corruption deeply entrenched in state institutions.
 The first is Dawda Jawara, who is noted for leading his country to independence.
 Despite being credited for his commitment to human rights, democracy, and the rule of law, Jawara battled accusations of corruption.
 Particularly, his administration was criticized for its practice of nepotism and favoritism.
 These undermined state institutions as installed civil servants and public officials engaged in corrupt practices such as the embezzlement of funds to maintain their positions.

 Jawara was blamed for his inability to address corruption.
 By the 1970s, for instance, corruption became widespread due to an increase in opportunities for corrupt practices during the public sector expansion under the First Five-Year Plan for Economic and Social Development.
 Although Jawara publicly condemned corruption and some officials were implicated, a lack of consistent prosecution and punishment fostered an environment of impunity.
 After five re-elections, Jawara was ultimately ousted in a 1994 military coup, ending his long tenure and paving the way for Yahya Jammeh's dictatorial regime, which would eventually surpass Jawara's era in scale and severity of corruption.

 Jammeh ruled The Gambia through a dictatorship notorious for its human rights abuses such as forced disappearances, extrajudicial killings, and arbitrary detentions.
 The regime fostered a climate of fear, suppressed dissent, and legislated measures to undermine the judiciary.
 These collectively created a culture of corruption perpetrated by Jammeh and his cronies.
 His appointees to prominent positions of state institutions enabled him to loot money from their respective offices.
 Reports revealed that the cash that were not withdrawn were diverted to bank Jammeh’s bank accounts (including fake accounts created in the central bank), his officials, businesses that received lucrative contracts from the government, and foreign shell companies.

 After he was toppled and exiled, a truth and reconciliation commission was created to investigate allegations of rights abuses.
 It uncovered the extent of corruption and brutality committed during Jammeh’s 22-year-long rule.
 After nearly two years of investigation, it was revealed that he stole nearly $362 million from the state coffers.
 An investigative report by the Organized Crime and Corruption Reporting Project (OCCRP) placed the amount of looted money to nearly $1 billion.
 Details within the commission’s report included the theft of 281 landed properties in The Gambia and ownership of overseas assets such as a residence in the United States.
 The commission identified Jammeh’s assets in Kanilai, the dictator’s home village, were worth at least $28.2 million.
 He also owned luxury vehicles, including planes and a fleet of Rolls Royce with his name embroidered into the headrests.
 Jammeh was said to have stolen money from the central bank, the national telecommunications agency, and other state institutions.